CodeZombie/LockNodes/README.md

-# LockNodes
+# 🔒 LockNodes
-LockNodes give you the ability to prevent ComfyUI from executing already-evaluated portions of your workflow by "locking" images in place and recalling them when needed, even across server restarts.
+LockNodes give you the ability to prevent ComfyUI from executing already-evaluated portions of your workflow by "locking" images and masks in place and preventing execution of any previous nodes, even across server restarts.

 ## What is this?
 Running an entire multi-step ComfyUI workflow is slow.